AlexGadd/SiriShortcuts/README.md

 # SiriShortcuts
-A collection of my sirishortcuts
+A collection of my Siri Shortcuts